sagemath/trac_to_gh/Issue 7628.md

 # Issue 7628: Error on account creation still creates (half of) an account

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7628

 Original creator: jason